mpotrel/.dotfiles/README.md

 Since Ubuntu is the distro I tend to use the most, the commands are adapted to it.
 It should not be too difficult to adapt them to Arch distros.

+*This is still a work in progress, I am planning to add some screenshots and tmux configs*

 ## Basic setup
 The main tools I use for my workflow are `nvim`, `i3` and `kitty`.